chtheodoro/habfuzz/README.md

 ![](https://img.shields.io/badge/topic-Habitat Modelling-blue.svg)

 ### What’s new on version 2.0?
+a.
 Habfuzz is now fully automated!
 Just input your data and get the results!
 No need for rule files.
 The software is data-driven and calculates everything it needs internally!

+b.
 Ten-fold cross validation is also internally applied to calculate model performance as the percentage of correctly classified instances.

 ### Why Habfuzz?
 Habfuzz is a fully automated software, which calculates the instream habitat suitability by utilizing

 a. Τhe Mamdani - Assilian fuzzy inference process (Mamdani and Assilian, 1975) and

 b.
 The Bayesian joint probability inference process as described in Brookes et al. (2010), with fuzzified inputs.